TheBros35/PiHoleMobile/index.md

     wget https://git.io/wireguard -O wireguard-install.sh && bash wireguard-install.sh

 This command is using [this wonderful script written by Nyr](https://github.com/Nyr/wireguard-install).
-This will setup WireGuard, and will provide an easy to use script for adding new devices to your server.
+This will setup WireGuard and will provide an easy-to-use script for adding new devices to your server.

 It will ask you which IPv4 address it should use - pick the one that is not a private address.
 On both servers that I have setup recently, it is the first option.
 It will then ask for the port - I allowed it to use the default, **51820**.
 Then, it will ask for a first client name - I'm using **ba-iphone**, but it is up to you.
 For the DNS resolver, use the **Current System Resolvers**, which should be the default choice.